shambhav12/current_solutions_ai/README.md

 Google Sign-In will **fail** on your new live Vercel URL until you whitelist it in both Supabase and Google Cloud.
 This is the most common reason for login problems.

+> **Note on Mobile App Behavior:** This project is a web application.
+When you access it from a mobile phone, you are using the web browser.
+The term "redirecting back to the app" means the browser should return to your Vercel site after login.
+The following steps are essential to make this work correctly on both desktop and mobile browsers.

 1.  **Update Supabase URL Configuration:**
     *   Go to your Supabase dashboard -> **Authentication** -> **URL Configuration**.
     *   In the **Site URL** field, enter your new public Vercel URL (e.g., `https://your-project-name.vercel.app`).